Coronavirus (Recovery and Reform) (Scotland) Act 2022: Criticism

 During the consultation, the proposed measures were denounced by the Conservatives with Murdo Fraser describing them as "a clear sign [the Scottish National Party] are unwilling to give up their control over people’s lives".

-On publication, the bill was criticised by the Scottish Conservative and Labour parties as a "power grab" by the SNP, with Jackie Baillie adding that emergency powers are "not a free pass for ministers to hoard new powers" and that there is "no excuse for bypassing Parliament, when Holyrood has shown time and time again that it can respond with the urgency needed".
+On publication, the bill was criticised by the Scottish Conservative and Labour parties as a "power grab" by the SNP, with the deputy leader of Scottish Labour Jackie Baillie adding that emergency powers are "not a free pass for ministers to hoard new powers" and that there is "no excuse for bypassing Parliament, when Holyrood has shown time and time again that it can respond with the urgency needed".

 Prior to the stage one debate, the powers in the bill were compared to Henry VIII powers, with academic lawyers critical of the bill including Fiona de Londras from the University of Birmingham, who called the powers granted "extremely broad", and Andrew Tickell and Alison Britton of Glasgow Caledonian University, who described them as "infring[ing] upon the separation of powers".
 Alex Cole-Hamilton, the leader of the Scottish Liberal Democrats, called for the bill to be completely rejected, describing it as "a permanent transfer from Parliament to the executive, undermining democracy and civil liberties in the process".
 Fraser and Baillie similarly called for the bill to be scrapped.
-Siobhan Brown, a convener of the COVID-19 Recovery Committee, defended the bill, saying it was "imperative" to "have legislation in place that is suitably flexible and proportionate to support an effective response to future threats".
+Siobhian Brown, a convener of the COVID-19 Recovery Committee, defended the bill, saying it was "imperative" to "have legislation in place that is suitably flexible and proportionate to support an effective response to future threats".

 Upon the passage of the bill, the opposition reiterated their criticism of it, with Baillie calling it "Frankenstein-like" and "wholly unjustifiable", asserting that the amendments "simply don't go far enough".